ctron/rpm-builder/src/site/markdown/scripts.md

 the RPM builder will peek into the first line of the script in try to evaluate the script from the `#!` marker. (`#!/bin/bash` will result in `/bin/bash`).

+The `<beforeTransaction>` element can not have have dependencies and so must be written in Lua to avoid issues with kickstarting a system.
+RPM builder will not verify or ensure this and uses its above logic to determine the interpreter, so be sure to specify it.

 If this fails, then the value of the `<defaultInterpreter>` element from the main configuration is used, which defaults to `/bin/sh`.

 ## Remarks

-The RPM builder currently does not support triggers or the `pretrans` script combination.
+The RPM builder currently does not support triggers.

 If using inline scripts, then the XML formatting might add a few extra whitespaces to your inline script content.
 Depending on the script language this may be problem.
 It is possible